 - You will be assigned a University contact who you will be required to meet every 6 months to discuss the progress of your business.

 - You must adhere to the conditions set by the University and UK Visas and Immigration.

 How to apply

-- If your application meets the eligibility requirements, you will be invited to present your idea to the panel.
-This can be conducted via video conference.
+- If your application meets the eligibility requirements and is shortlisted, you will be invited to present your idea to an online panel.

 - If the panel approves endorsement, you will be required to demonstrate you meet the financial requirements for the visa application.
 You need to have had at least £1270 in your bank account for 28 consecutive days before you apply, or if you’ve been in the UK for less than a year and are applying to switch to this visa.